Deceased Estate Administration

 Finally, failure by an executor to fulfil their duties and responsibilities toward an estate can impact their entitlement to Executor’s Commission.
 For example, intentionally causing delay, committing a dishonest act, fraud and neglect are all factors which would be taken into consideration.

-If you are an executor and are considering claiming or defending a claim for Executor’s Commission, we recommend you contact our Robina legal team today to arrange an appointment.
+If you are an executor and are considering claiming Executor’s Commission, we recommend you contact our Gold Coast wills and Estates team today to arrange an appointment.

 When a person passes away, the executor of the estate must act in the best interests of the beneficiary.
 This includes administering the estate as promptly as possible and ensuring the beneficiary receives their full entitlement.